What We Believe

 Athanasian Creed

-Whosoever will be saved, before all things it is necessary that he hold the universal faith, which faith except every one do keep whole and undefiled, without doubt he shall perish everlastingly.
-The universal faith is this: That we worship one God in Trinity, and Trinity in Unity; neither confounding the Persons; nor dividing the Essence.
-There is one Person of the Father, another of the Son, and another of the Holy Spirit, but the Godhead of the Father, of the Son, and of the Holy Spirit is all one; the glory equal, the majesty coeternal.
+Whosoever will be saved, before all things it is necessary that he hold to the universal faith, which faith except every one do keep whole and undefiled, without doubt he shall perish everlastingly.
+The universal faith is this: We worship one God in Trinity and Trinity in Unity, neither confounding the Persons, nor dividing the Essence.
+There is one Person of the Father, another of the Son, and another of the Holy Spirit, but the Godhead of the Father, of the Son, and of the Holy Spirit is all one, the glory equal, the majesty coeternal.
 Such as the Father is, such is the Son, and such is the Holy Spirit.
-The Father uncreated; the Son uncreated; and the Holy Spirit uncreated.
-The Father unlimited; the Son unlimited; and the Holy Spirit unlimited.
-The Father eternal; the Son eternal; and the Holy Spirit eternal.
+The Father is uncreated, the Son is uncreated, and the Holy Spirit is uncreated.
+The Father is unlimited, the Son is unlimited, and the Holy Spirit is unlimited.
+The Father is eternal, the Son is eternal, and the Holy Spirit is eternal.
 Yet, they are not three eternals, but one eternal.
 As also there are not three uncreated, nor three infinites, but one uncreated and one infinite.
-So likewise, the Father is almighty; the Son almighty; and the Holy Spirit almighty.
+So likewise, the Father is almighty, the Son is almighty, and the Holy Spirit is almighty.
 Yet, they are not three almighties, but one almighty.
-So, the Father is God; the Son is God; and the Holy Spirit is God.
+So, the Father is God, the Son is God, and the Holy Spirit is God.
 Yet, they are not three Gods, but one God.
-So likewise, the Father is Lord; the Son Lord; and the Holy Spirit Lord; yet not three Lords; but one Lord.
-Like as we are compelled by the Christian verity to acknowledge every Person by Himself to be God and Lord, so are we forbidden by the universal religion to say, "There are three Gods, or three Lords."
-The Father is made of none; neither created, nor begotten.
-The Son is of the Father alone; not made, nor created, but begotten.
-The Holy Spirit is of the Father and of the Son; neither made, nor created, nor begotten, but proceeding.
+So likewise, the Father is Lord, the Son is Lord, and the Holy Spirit is Lord.
+Yet, they are not three Lords, but one Lord.
+Just as we are compelled by the Christian truth to acknowledge every Person by Himself to be God and Lord, so are we forbidden by the universal religion to say, "There are three Gods or three Lords."
+The Father is made of none, neither created, nor begotten.
+The Son is of the Father alone, not made, nor created, but begotten.
+The Holy Spirit is of the Father and of the Son, neither made, nor created, nor begotten, but proceeding.
 So, there is one Father, not three Fathers; one Son, not three Sons; one Holy Spirit, not three Holy Spirits.
-In this Trinity none is before or after another.
-None is greater or less than another, but the whole three Persons are coeternal and coequal, so that in all things, as aforesaid: the Unity in Trinity and the Trinity in Unity is to be worshipped.
-He, therefore, that will be saved, let him thus think of the Trinity.
+In this Trinity, none is before or after another.
+None is greater or lesser than another, but the whole three Persons are coeternal and coequal, so that in all things, as aforesaid: the Unity in Trinity and the Trinity in Unity is to be worshipped.
+He, therefore, who will be saved, let him thus think of the Trinity.

-Furthermore, it is necessary to everlasting salvation that he also believe faithfully the incarnation of our Lord Jesus Christ, for the right faith is that we believe and confess that our Lord Jesus Christ, the Son of God, is God and man; God, of the Essence of the Father, begotten before the worlds; and man, of the essence of His mother, born in the world.
-Perfect God and perfect man, of a rational soul and physical body subsisting; equal to the Father, as touching his Godhead; and inferior to the Father as touching his manhood; Who although He is God and man, yet He is not two, but one Christ.
-One; not by conversion of the Godhead into flesh, but by assumption of the manhood by God.
-One altogether; not by confusion of Essence; but by unity of Person.
+Furthermore, it is necessary to everlasting salvation that he also believe faithfully the incarnation of our Lord Jesus Christ, for the right faith is that we believe and confess that our Lord Jesus Christ, the Son of God, is God and man; God, of the Essence of the Father, begotten before the worlds; and man, of the essence of His mother, born in the world; perfect God and perfect man, of a rational soul and physical body subsisting; equal to the Father, as touching His Godhead; and inferior to the Father, as touching His manhood; Who, although He is God and man, yet He is not two, but one Christ; one, not by conversion of the Godhead into flesh, but by assumption of the manhood by God; one altogether, not by confusion of Essence, but by unity of Person.
 As the rational soul and flesh is one man, so God and man is one Christ, Who suffered for our salvation, descended into Hell, rose again the third day from the dead.
 He ascended into Heaven.
-He sitteth on the right hand of the God the Father almighty.
+He sitteth on the right hand of the God the Father Almighty.
 From thence He will come to judge the living and the dead.
-At Whose coming all men will rise again with their bodies and shall give account for their own works, and they that have done good shall go into life everlasting. and they that have done evil into everlasting fire.
+At Whose coming all men will rise again with their bodies and shall give account for their own works, and they who have done good shall go into life everlasting, and they who have done evil into everlasting fire.
 This is the universal faith, which, except a man believe truly and firmly, he cannot be saved.